haochencoding/grpc_rest_benchmark/README.md

 cd ..
 ```

-Run gRPC backend server
+## Run gRPC backend server

 ```
-python grpc/server.py
+python grpc/grpc_server.py
 ```

-In another terminal, Run gRPC test client to see if the server
+In another terminal, run smoke test to see if the server is running correctly
 ```
-python grpc/test_client.py
+python grpc/smoke_test.py
 ```